Professor-Puddle/Eclipse-Hub-Issues/README.md

 Paste the copied text onto you executor, and execute that.
 Premium should now load.<br>
 If premium still fails to load, click on the "RESET HWID" button.
 Then try executing again.<br>
 If premium still fails to load, please contact [£thanoj1#3304](https://discord.com/users/534231910180716565) through the discord server.<br>
-Please do not share your key with anyone else, as you could get blacklisted from using the hub.
+Please do not share your key with anyone else, nor try deleting anything, as you could get blacklisted from using the hub.

 ### 3. No Premium Badge in the Discord Server
 If you are a premium user and you do not have the discord premium role like the others do, simply visit a bot commands channel in the discord and type `!givebuyer`.<br>